MrJoelKelly/FlexSort/README.md

 ## Functionality

-Users can click on a header of a column and it will sort the table into either ascending (default) or descending order.
+Users can click on a header of a column and it will sort the table into either ascending (default on first-click) or descending order.
 It supports alphabetical, numerical and currency (currently only for $ and £) sorting.

 ## Setup